hpp340/3DScannerSoftware/README.md

 3D Scanner Software
 =================

-This is the software created for 3D scanner used for 3D scan lab in sbu
+This is the software created for 3D scanner used for 3D scan lab in SBU.
+This software will be used for 3D scanners developed by our lab.

 CopyRight Claim
 ----